Changissnz/selfinterest/README.md

 on excellence and of loyalty that often turned racist, drove them along very different trajectories, demonstrated by their scientific and industrial prowesses historically till now.

+## More on philosophies of self-interest #55

+The socio-economic constructs that human beings are responsible for, in their co-existence with one another, cannot possibly be strictly meritocratic without resistance.